Boniface II, Marquis of Montferrat

-Boniface II (July 1202 – 12 June 1253), called the Giant, was the eleventh Marquis of Montferrat from 1225 until his death.
-He became the titular King of Thessalonica in 1239.
+Boniface II (July 1202 – 12 May 1253), called the Giant, was the marquis of Montferrat from 1225 until his death.
+He became the titular king of Thessalonica in 1239.

 Boniface was the son of William VI and his second wife, Berta di Clavesana.
 He was appointed to succeed his father in 1225 when William led a group of crusaders to Frankish Greece.
 In spring 1226, he took full command of Montferrat.

 Boniface contracted an alliance with his cousin Manfred III of Saluzzo by which if one died without heirs the other would inherit his domains.
 This served to avert a civil war in which the intervention of the Emperor Frederick II, who was not on good terms with Boniface, could have been expected.
 Boniface had failed to repay the heavy debts to the German crown which his father had incurred.
 In 1226, threatened by imperial disfavour, he allied with the Lombard League against the Emperor.
 Despite the eventual mediation of Pope Honorius III, the two men were ever distrustful of one another.

 Towards 1228, Boniface negotiated a marital alliance with the House of Savoy.
 He proposed to marry Margaret, daughter of Amadeus IV of Savoy, but her grandfather Thomas I refused to grant the marriage while she was still very young.
-The two were wed in December 1235 at Chivasso, his capital, and Margaret became the mother of the future William VII and of Alessia (Alessina, Adelaide, Adelheid).
+The two were wed in December 1235 at Chivasso, his capital, and Margaret became the mother of the future William VII and of Alessia (also called Alessina, Adelaide, Adelheid).

 Amadeus appears to have concluded an agreement with Boniface whereby the latter would succeed to his Alpine Piedmontese lands if the Savoyard died without heirs.
 However, the alliance with Savoy broke down and the agreement was never realised.

 Boniface's main sights, however, were not on the Piedmont but on nearby Alessandria: from 1227, when he strengthened an alliance with Asti, he continued until his death to fight the Alessandrini.
 On the side of Alessandria rallied the League and Milan.
 In 1230, after having lost many fortified places, Boniface was roundly defeated and forced to recognise the power and rights of the League.
 When he tried again to bring Alessandria into submission, with allies from Saluzzo and Savoy, the Milanese army attacked Chivasso.
 The protracted siege lasted four months, with Boniface's attempts to repulse the besiegers failing each time.
 Chivasso capitulated 5 September 1231 and was not returned to Boniface for another year, after the Marquis had admitted his own defeat and come to terms.